 As a guide, why not check out our on-line pregnancy calculator ?

-Types of abortion treatment range from a simple surgical procedure under local anaesthetic, which only requires a short visit to a centre of about one hour, to mild sedation or a general anaesthetic procedure where you may be with us for a little longer.
+Types of abortion treatment range from a simple surgical procedure with no anaesthetic, which only requires a short visit to a centre of about one hour, sedation or a general anaesthetic procedure where you may be with us for a little longer.
 In early pregnancy up to 9 weeks, it is also possible to have a medical abortion , also known as the ‘abortion pill’.

 We will explain all these options to you when booking you're appointment , but have a look at our Abortion - your questions answered leaflet for more information.